k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 ```
 {:/observation}

-It seems that at least for now the only thing tats done in the inheritance chain is a build up of a few states.
-So the heart
+It seems that at least for now the only thing thats done in the inheritance chain is a build up of a few states.
+So the
-of the model is really KModelTable which is an abstraction over a (you guessed it) a DB table.
-Itprovides methods for
+heart of the model is really KModelTable, which is an abstraction over (you guessed it) a DB table.
+It provides methods for
-managing connections, making basic queries like; DELETE, GET LIST etc,
+managing connections, making basic queries like; DELETE, GET LIST etc, and sets some basic info about the DB table.

 ## Getting The Data